Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/README.md

 }
 ```

+For an inventory of metrics and dimensions available for each Azure resource type, see [Supported metrics with Azure Monitor](https://learn.microsoft.com/azure/azure-monitor/essentials/metrics-supported).

 #### Register the client with dependency injection

 To register `LogsQueryClient` with the dependency injection (DI) container, invoke the `AddLogsQueryClient` method.
 To register `MetricsQueryClient` with the dependency injection (DI) container, invoke the `AddMetricsQueryClient` method.
 For more information, see [Register client](https://learn.microsoft.com/dotnet/azure/sdk/dependency-injection#register-client).